Distributional Active Inference: Experiments

-We also adapt DAIF to continuous control with deep actor-critics (\cref{appsec:daif_details}).
-As summarized in \cref{tab:experiments_summary}, DAIF provides consistent performance gains across various environments from three benchmark suites.
+\paragraph{\bf Continuous control experiments.} We adapt DAIF to continuous control with deep actor-critics (\cref{appsec:daif_details}; the full update procedure is given in \cref{algo:daif}).
+We evaluate on three benchmark suites: (i) \emph{EvoGym} \citep{bhatia2021evolution}, featuring soft robots across locomotion and manipulation tasks (7 environments); (ii) \emph{DeepMind Control Suite (DMC)} \citep{tassa2018deepmind}, providing continuous control on MuJoCo locomotors with varying morphology and dimensionality (7 environments); and (iii) \emph{DMC Vision}, where the same DMC tasks are solved from raw pixel observations (5 environments).
+Our deep-RL baselines are DRND \citep{yang2024exploration}, an exploration-driven model-free method; DSAC \citep{ma2025dsac}, the state-of-the-art distributional actor-critic; DTD3, a distributional extension of TD3 \citep{fujimoto2018addressing} that we introduce as a direct ablation removing only the AIF component; and, for DMC vision, DrQ-v2 \citep{yarats2022mastering}.
+As summarized in \cref{tab:experiments_summary}, DAIF provides consistent performance gains across all three suites.
 Controlling DMC locomotors is difficult due to compounding function-approximation errors that cause the deadly triad \citep{ciosek2019better}.
-DMC vision presents the additional challenge of controlling these platforms from the high-dimensional state space comprising raw pixels.
-EvoGym introduces control problems for soft robots with deformable bodies.
+DMC vision presents the challenge of controlling these platforms from the high-dimensional state space comprising raw pixels.
+EvoGym introduces control problems for soft robots.

-\cref{fig:deeprl} reports learning curves for one representative environment per suite. \emph{Catcher-v0} is classified as a \emph{hard} task in EvoGym~\citep{bhatia2021evolution} and has the steepest learning curve within the interaction budget. \emph{Dog Run} has the highest state dimensionality among all DMC robots, and running demands sustained high-speed control. \emph{Quadruped Run} has the highest action dimensionality among the vision-based environments.
-DAIF outperforms state-of-the-art baselines by a clear margin throughout the entire learning process.
-DAIF's pronounced performance boost corroborates our view that AIF is especially useful for controlling challenging environments with limited computational resources.
-The performance boost of DAIF requires about $12\%$ more wall-clock computation time than distributional actor-critic methods.
-See \cref{appsec:cont_control} for full details of these experiments.
+\cref{fig:deeprl} reports learning curves for one representative environment per suite. \emph{Catcher-v0} is classified as a \emph{hard} task in EvoGym~\citep{bhatia2021evolution} and has the steepest learning curve within the interaction budget. \emph{Dog Run} has the highest state dimensionality among DMC robots, and running demands sustained high-speed control. \emph{Quadruped Run} has the highest action dimensionality among the vision-based environments.
+DAIF outperforms state-of-the-art baselines by a clear margin throughout the learning process.
+DAIF's performance boost corroborates our view that AIF is useful for controlling challenging environments with limited computational resources.
+The performance boost of DAIF requires about $12\%$ more wall-clock computation time than distributional actor-critic methods, which is less than the overhead of DSAC ($26\%$) and DRND ($37\%$) relative to DTD3.
+See \cref{appsec:cont_control} for details of these experiments.